-Mayim Bialik, PhD is best known for her lead role in the NBC sitcom Blossom and playing Amy Farrah Fowler on The Big Bang Theory, for which she received 2 Critics’ Choice Awards, 4 Emmy nominations and a SAG Award nomination.
+Mayim Bialik is best known for her lead role as Blossom Russo in the early-1990s NBC television sitcom Blossom.
+She played the role of Amy Farrah Fowler on the critically acclaimed CBS comedy, The Big Bang Theory, a role for which she received 2 Critics’ Choice Award wins, 4 Emmy nominations and a SAG Award nomination.

-After Blossom, Bialik took a break from acting to earn a BS and PhD in Neuroscience from UCLA.
-She has authored four books, two of which reached the New York Times Best-Sellers list (Girling Up: How to Be Strong, Smart and Spectacular and Boying Up: How to be Brave, Bold and Brilliant).
-She has two teenage sons, three cats, and is a Certified Lactation Educator Counselor.
+Bialik holds a BS and PhD in Neuroscience from UCLA and she has authored four books, two of which are on the New York Times Best-Sellers list (Girling Up: How to be Strong, Smart and Spectacular and Boying Up: How to be Brave, Bold and Brilliant).
+She lives in Los Angeles with her two teenage sons and three cats.

 Jonathan Cohen, MFA, Co-Creator and Executive Producer of Mayim Bialik’s Breakdown, is a writer, poet, producer, father and futurist who imagines and designs new applications of technology.
-He's the Co-Founder of Lotic AI, a behavior change system seeking to connect the mind and the body.
-He is also the Founder of The Stories Company.
+He's the Co-Founder of Lotic AI, an insights company seeking to help people understand themselves better and connect the mind and the body.

 With over two decades of training in mindfulness and healing, Cohen seeks to find ways to fuse storytelling and somatic experience.
 Cohen and Bialik met 10 years ago at a toddler birthday party and began a connection fueled by shifting the collective understanding of mental health and emotional well-being.